mjkaufer/Messer/README.md

 * Make a Messenger-esque UI in the terminal
 * Be able to send to specific group chats
 	* Maybe something with `getThreadList` - a list of recent conversations with indices, and be able to reply to a conversation by inputting its index

+## Warnings

+facebook-chat-api@1.0.6 is currently broken - use 1.0.5 instead until the problem is resolved

 ## Contributing